softlayer/softlayer-go/README.md

 In this example, the username and API key are read from the environment variables `SOFTLAYER_USERNAME` and `SOFTLAYER_API_KEY`.
-If these are not set, the values from the local `~.softlayer` file are used.
+If these are not set, the values from the local `~/.softlayer` file are used.

 ### Instance methods